eigr/spawn/docs/getting_started.md

   const system = spawn.createSystem('SpawnSystemName')

-  // You can register multiple actors with different options const actor = system.buildActor({
+  const actor = system.buildActor({
     name: 'exampleActor',
     stateType: UserState, // or 'json' if you don't want to use protobufs
     stateful: true,
-    snapshotTimeout: 10_000n,
-    deactivatedTimeout: 60_000n
   })

-  // This can be defined in a separate file const setNameHandler = async (context: ActorContext<UserState>, payload: ChangeUserNamePayload) => {
+  const setNameHandler = async (context: ActorContext<UserState>, payload: ChangeUserNamePayload) => {
     return Value.of<UserState, ChangeUserNameResponse>()
       .state({ name: payload.newName })
       .response(ChangeUserNameResponse, { status: ChangeUserNameStatus.OK })
   }

-  // This is similar to a Route definition in REST
-  // the default payloadType is 'json' actor.addAction({ name: 'setName', payloadType: ChangeUserNamePayload }, setNameHandler)
+  actor.addAction({ name: 'setName', payloadType: ChangeUserNamePayload }, setNameHandler)

-  system.register()
-    .then(() => console.log('Spawn System registered'))
   ```
 </details>